UT-ADL/autoware_mini_practice/practice_2/README.md

 latitude:  58.377320343735214  longitude:  26.730933999096404
 ...
 ```
-* Close all runnning processes in terminals
+* Close all running processes in terminals
 * Inside localizer node in parameters section uncomment getting the three parameter values (`undulation`, `utm_origin_lat`, `utm_origin_lon`)
 * run `roslaunch autoware_mini_practice_solutions practice_2.launch`
    - we should see the same coordinates printed out in the console